shopware/docs/products/digital-sales-rooms/local-installation/index.md

 # Digital Sales Rooms Installation

 ::: warning
-This section for only local installation.
+This section is for local installation only.
 :::

 This section will show how to install *Digital Sales Rooms* plugin into your local machine.